KubaP/Powershell-TEMPLATE/README.md

 If there is a bug/issue please file it on the github issue tracker.

 ## Contributing
+If you have a suggestion, create a new `Github Issue` detailing the idea.

 Feel free to make pull requests if you have an improvement.
 Only submit a single feature at a time, and make sure that the code is cleanly formatted, readable, and well commented.

 ## License
 This project is licensed under the GPLv3 license - see [LICENSE.md](./LICENSE) file for details.

 ## Acknowledgements
 Any acknowledgements...